canonical-ols/style-guides/style/javascript.md

 ---------------
 ### ES6/7 rules

-We use Babel to compile our code from ES2015, so using new features from ES6/7 is encouraged.
+We use Babel to compile our code from ES2015, so using new features from ES6/7 is encouraged (although be aware of [exceptions](#exceptions)).

 Especially: